TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Maintenance Mode in TYPO3 is used to take the website offline temporarily for updates or maintenance.
-Only maintainers (administrators) are then able to access the backend and/or frontend.
+Only maintainers (administrators) are then able to access the backend and frontend.

     ..  _maintenance-tool:
     -   *Maintenance Tool*